 And if you're applying for a mortgage jointly with someone else, you need to be extra careful in checking that their income/contribution to the deposit will be accepted.
 For instance, if you're working but they're still furloughed, most lenders will only accept your salary.
 The same goes for deposits it part of it has been gifted: check that your lender won't reject deposit money that did not come from your savings accounts.

 Mortgage and coronavirus: has getting a mortgage become more difficult?

 Yes, especially if you're self-employed, have been furloughed, or have had your options slashed because you now need a bigger deposit.
 And even if you are in full-time employment, expect the lender to ask you more probing questions about your financial outlook than you expected.
 They will be interested in your past spending (especially the last six months), but also in your future.
 Some of these questions may seem intrusive, so be prepared.

 The same now goes for remortgaging: any change in circumstance is likely to be of interest to your lender, although the equity you already own in your home will at least give you more leeway in terms of the rates you can secure.

 Whatever your current circumstance, now is not the time to think that you'll settle for anything you can get.
 You should still find out as much as possible about the best mortgage deals available to you, so that you know what you're going after.

 Are mortgage rates rising because of Covid?

-The reality is that, yes, mortgage rates have been rising for the past three months, but the increases are very small – an average of 0.14 per cent on two-year fixes and 0.13 per cent on five-year fixes.
-The impact on you as the mortgage applicant would be negligible.
+For those remortgaging, the increases are very small – an average of 0.14 per cent on two-year fixes and 0.13 per cent on five-year fixes.

 Will mortgage rates go down in case of negative interest?